rust-lang-ru/book/rustbook-ru/nostarch/chapter09.md

-We use `expect` in the same way as `unwrap`: to return the file handle or call the `panic!` macro.
+We use `expect` in the same way as `unwrap`: to return the file владение or call the `panic!` macro.
 The error message used by `expect` in its call to `panic!` will be the parameter that we pass to `expect`, rather than the default `panic!` message that `unwrap` uses.
 Here’s what it looks like: